 Before I bought a set of number cutters, I used a technique called runouts to make numbers to pop onto cakes, as in these Pink Glitter Cupcakes.

-Use the birthday person’s favourite colors when icing the cupcakes, then a complimentary color for the number(s).
-I tend to stick to white, because it saves me having to tint the fondant with food coloring!
+Use the birthday person’s favourite colors when icing the cupcakes, then a complementary color for the number(s).
+I tend to stick to white because it saves me having to tint the fondant with food coloring!
 Although, you can buy ready-colored fondant too!
 It’s so easy to make cupcakes!